Top 8 Sites to See on an Arches National Park Tour

 Perhaps the most famous of the iconic arches located in Arches National Park, Delicate Arch is one that you won’t want to miss!
 While Arches National Park has over 2,000 arches to see, Delicate Arch is the largest free-standing arch in the whole park!
 It is widely recognized as a symbol of Utah for its remarkable beauty.

-From the Ground: while Delicate Arch is visible from a distance at pull-offs along the road, you will probably want to park and take a little hike to get the full experience!
-You can park at either Wolfe Ranch, or if that is full, the Delicate Arch Viewpoint parking lot (the name is self-explanatory!).
-From the Wolfe Ranch lot, you can take a relatively easy, 3-mile round trip hike to get up close and personal with the gorgeous arch.
+From the Ground: While Delicate Arch is visible from pull-offs along the road, you’ll want to park and take a short hike to fully experience this iconic formation.
+Parking is available at Wolfe Ranch, or if that’s full, the Delicate Arch Viewpoint lot.
+From Wolfe Ranch, a relatively easy 3-mile round-trip hike will bring you up close to this stunning arch.

 Delicate arch seen from a hike